Italian cuisine: Piedmont

+Piedmontese cuisine is partly influenced by French cuisine; this is demonstrated in particular by the importance of appetisers, a set of courses that precede what is traditionally called "first course" and aimed at whetting the appetite.
+In France these courses are fewer and are called entrée.

-Between the Alps and the Po valley, featuring a large number of different ecosystems, the Piedmont region offers a refined and varied cuisine.
+Between the Alps and the Po Valley, featuring a large number of different ecosystems, the Piedmont region offers a refined and varied cuisine.
 As a point of union between traditional Italian and French cuisine, Piedmont is the Italian region with the largest number of cheeses with protected geographical status and wines under DOC.
 It is also the region where both the Slow Food association and the most prestigious school of Italian cooking, the University of Gastronomic Sciences, were founded.

 Piedmont is a region where gathering nuts, mushrooms, and cardoons, as well as hunting and fishing, are commonplace.
 Truffles, garlic, seasonal vegetables, cheese, and rice feature in the cuisine.
 Wines from the Nebbiolo grape such as Barolo and Barbaresco are produced as well as wines from the Barbera grape, fine sparkling wines, and the sweet, lightly sparkling, Moscato d'Asti.
 The region is also famous for its Vermouth and Ratafia production.